Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures: Introduction and scope

-\paragraph{Goal and methodology of this work} This work is concerned with sampling from measures of the form $\mathrm{d}\mu_\infty(x) = Z^{-1}e^{-V(x)}\mathrm{d}x$, where $V$ is smooth and log-concave as per \cref{assump:potential} and $Z$ is an (unknown) normalization constant. \begin{assumption} We make the following assumption on the potential $V$ of $\mu_\infty$: \begin{itemize} \item $V$ has a $M$-Lipschitz gradient: $\forall x,y \in \mathbb R^d,\ \|\nabla V(x)-\nabla V(y)\|_{\ell^2} \leq M\|x-y\|_{\ell^2}$. \item $V$ is strongly convex with parameter $m$: $\forall x,y \in \mathbb R^d,\ V(x)-V(y)-\langle\nabla V(y),x-y\rangle \geq \frac m 2 \|x-y\|_{\ell^2}^2$. \end{itemize} \end{assumption} The goal is to derive complexity bounds for a neural network architecture, which takes inputs $Y_0\sim \mu_0$ distributed according to a sub-Gaussian reference distribution $\mu_0$ and outputs samples from $\mu_\infty$ up to an epsilon error in the Wasserstein-$2$ distance.
+where $V$ is known and $Z$ is an (unknown) normalization constant.
+The goal is to derive complexity bounds for a neural network architecture, which takes samples distributed according to a sub-Gaussian reference distribution $\mu_0$ as inputs and outputs samples from $\mu_\infty$ up to an epsilon error in the Wasserstein-$2$ distance.
 To achieve this, a ResNet-like architecture inspired by the LMC algorithm is proposed.
-In its simplest form, the LMC algorithm with stepsize $h>0$ takes the form $\Tilde{X}_k = \tilde{X}_{k-1} - h\nabla V(\Tilde{X}_{k-1}) + \xi_k$, $\Tilde{X}_0 \sim \mu_0$, where the $\xi_k$ are independent normally distributed increments in $\mathbb{R}^d$ with mean $0$ and covariance matrix $2hI_d$.
-A sketch of the architecture to approximate this process is pictured in \Cref{fig:drn}.
+In its simplest form, the LMC algorithm with step size $h>0$ takes the form $\Tilde{X}_k = \tilde{X}_{k-1} - h\nabla V(\Tilde{X}_{k-1}) + \xi_k$, $\Tilde{X}_0 \sim \mu_0$, where the $\xi_k$ are independent normally distributed increments in $\mathbb{R}^d$ with mean $0$ and covariance matrix $2hI_d$.
+A sketch of the architecture to approximate this process is shown in \Cref{fig:drn}.
 The introduced network has two important properties.
 By imitating the Langevin algorithm, the number of parameters in the expressivity results mainly depends on how well the drift $-\nabla V$ can be approximated by networks $\psi_k$ as well as on the number of realized time discretization steps.
-Furthermore, the architecture allows to train the small parts $\psi_k$ of the complete network separately.
-The analysis combines known results for Wasserstein-$2$ convergence of LMC with perturbation arguments for the FCNN-approximated drift terms.
-It requires the availability of an FCNN that accurately approximates the drift on a ball as in~\cref{assump:nn_approx_a}.
+Furthermore, the architecture allows one to train the small parts $\psi_k$ of the complete network separately.
+The analysis combines results for Wasserstein-$2$ convergence of LMC with perturbation arguments for the FCNN-approximated drift terms.

-Results are derived for two different assumptions on the availability of FCNN approximations, which are listed in \cref{assump: nn approx}.